 What are the reasons for failing moisture analysis?

-A flower fails moisture analysis if the sample has a water content of greater than 15% OR a Water Activity (aw)measurement of greater than 0.65.
+A flower fails moisture analysis if the sample has a water content of greater than 15% OR a Water Activity (aw) measurement of greater than 0.65.
+Solid or semi-solid edible products fail with an aw measurement of greater than 0.85.

 The age-old technique of squeezing the bud and bending the stem to gauge moisture content is effective.
 Buds above 15% moisture are spongy and their stems do not easily snap when bent.
 While flowers cannot fail for too little moisture, an overly dry flower lacks aromatic appeal, burns too quickly and unevenly, and generally has an inferior effect.
 Overly dry flowers will crumble when they are squeezed and easily lose trichomes when shaken or knocked.